Kinematic analysis includes four components of deformation

 and therefore s3 = 1/s1

 All other types of deformation are termed rotational.
-In such deformations the strain axes are found to have rotated during deformation.
+In such deformations the strain axes rotate during deformation.

 In general, it is always possible to think of a finite rotational strain as a combination of a non-rotational, pure strain, combined with a simple rotation.
 (Remember though, that because we are dealing with finite strain, it's not possible using the techniques of this section to say whether the rotation occurred before, during, or after the strain.
 Often, we assume that rotation and distortion were occurring at the same time, but this is not necessarily the case.)
 Also note that if we choose our reference direction to coincide with a strain axis, then any finite strain appears non-rotational.